hackupc/guides-page/_pages/guide/judge.md

 HackUPC takes place at Polytechnic University of Catalonia(UPC) Campus Nord.
 The meeting point with the organizers is:

-> A5 building from Campus Nord, C/Jordi Girona, 1-3, 08034 Barcelona
+> A5 building of Campus Nord, C/Jordi Girona, 1-3, 08034 Barcelona

+### :school_satchel: What should I bring?
+- Laptop
+- Laptop charger
+- Government ID

 ### :oncoming_automobile: Parking